gabrielecodes/aws_eks_terraform_config/README.md

 **Intended Use:**

 This project serves as a foundation for deploying a production-ready EKS cluster with a focus on network security.
 Consider customizing and extending this configuration to meet specific application requirements.
+In particular:

-In particular consider adding your own backend for terraform state storage & management.
+- consider adding your own backend for terraform state storage & management.

-**Next Steps:**
+- change the name and specify the region where you want to deploy
+- add your variables (e.g. in a `terraform.tfvars` or a specific file for prod/dev)

+**After Provisioning:**

 After provisioning the cluster using this configuration, the next steps typically involve:

-- Configuring `kubectl` to interact with the cluster.
+- Configuring `kubectl` to interact with the cluster:
-- Deploying an Ingress controller (e.g., Nginx) for managing external access to applications.
-- Deploying your applications onto the worker nodes.
+  - `aws eks update-kubeconfig --name development-eks-cluster --region <your_aws_region>`
+- Verify connectivity:
+  - `kubectl get namespaces`
+  - `kubectl get nodes`
+  - `kubectl get pods -n kube-system`
 - Implementing further security measures like Network Policies and Secrets Management.